ATRenew (NYSE:RERE) Shares Gap Up to $2.55

-ATRenew Inc. (NYSE:RERE – Get Rating)’s stock price gapped up before the market opened on Wednesday .
+Shares of ATRenew Inc. (NYSE:RERE – Get Rating) gapped up before the market opened on Wednesday .
 The stock had previously closed at $2.55, but opened at $2.69.
-ATRenew shares last traded at $2.63, with a volume of 1,267 shares.
+ATRenew shares last traded at $2.63, with a volume of 1,267 shares trading hands.

 ATRenew Stock Performance

-ATRenew (NYSE:RERE – Get Rating) last issued its quarterly earnings results on Tuesday, May 24th.
-The company reported ($0.06) EPS for the quarter.
+ATRenew (NYSE:RERE – Get Rating) last posted its quarterly earnings data on Tuesday, May 24th.
+The company reported ($0.06) earnings per share for the quarter.
 ATRenew had a negative return on equity of 10.51% and a negative net margin of 10.41%.
-The business had revenue of $348.07 million for the quarter.
+The firm had revenue of $348.07 million for the quarter.

 ATRenew Company Profile